The Nut (film)

-The Nut is a 1921 American silent film comedy directed by Theodore Reed.
+The Nut is a 1921 American silent film directed by Ted Reed for Douglas Fairbanks Pictures Corporation.
+It is structured as an action comedy vehicle for its producer, writer and star Douglas Fairbanks.

 Fairbanks biographer Jeffrey Vance writes, "Admittedly a minor work, The Nut is frequently dismissed in critical assessments of Fairbanks's career.
 This is unfortunate, for it contains some fascinating sequences and reveals much about the actor-producer's state of mind at the time it was made."
 Vance also notes, "The picture is like a chaotic funhouse, filled with magical masquerades, illusions, and gimmicks of great momentary amusement."